Most writers will continue what they are doing and hope they improve organically over time.

 Enrollment Closes Tuesday

-We limit the number of enrollments so that Mark can give proper attention to each student.
+We limit the number of enrollments so editors can give proper attention to each student.

 All plans get the same course material and bonuses.
-Plus and Premium plans come with additional story critiques by Mark.
+Plus and Premium plans come with additional story critiques.